 MINING (73-161-EH): The District entered into an agreement with Vulcan on October 1, 2003, to mine the rock to create the storage capacity required for the original two-stage reservoir.
-Terms of the Agreement require Vulcan to mine at the same production rates they would have achieved at the existing guarry to meet the market demand.
+Terms of the Agreement require Vulcan to mine at the same production rates they would have achieved at the existing quarry to meet the market demand.

-- Mining for Stage 1 commenced in 2008 and was essentially completed in 2016, fulfilling the District's obligations from Paragraph 17.a. of the Consent Decree, which required that the Stage 1 mining be completed by December 31, 2016. - ✓ A mining ramp into Stage 2 was initiated in 2013 and production mining began in 2014, concurrent with Stage 1 mining.
-Approximately 50 percent of the stone from Stage 2 had been mined by the end of 2021.
+Mining for Stage 1 commenced in 2008 and was essentially completed in 2016, fulfilling the District's obligations from Paragraph 17.a. of the Consent Decree, which required that the Stage 1 mining be completed by December 31, 2016.

+A mining ramp into Stage 2 was initiated in 2013 and production mining began in 2014, concurrent with Stage 1 mining.
+Approximately 62 percent of the stone from Stage 2 had been mined by the end of 2023.
 Paragraph 17.e. of the Consent Decree requires that the Stage 2 mining be completed by December 31, 2028.
+On July 28, 2023 and September 29, 2023, the MWRD notified the USEPA that Vulcan's projected mining plan shows mining anticipated to be completed in 2029 resulting solely from market conditions that preclude the sale in the ordinary course of commerce by Vulcan of a quantity of mined rock sufficient to satisfy the schedule.
+The MWRD however plans to concurrently construct Stage 2 Miscellaneous Floor Features (17-132-4F) with on-going mining operations, if needed, in 2029 to ensure that the reservoir is online by the end of 2029, per Paragraph 17.f of the Consent Decree.

-The overall market for stone in the Chicagoland area was slightly down last year due to the pandemic, but mining of Stage 2 is still expected to be completed by December 31, 2028.
-Vulcan's annual mining progress report for 2021 was transmitted to the IEPA and USEPA within 30 days of receipt (per paragraph 21 of the Consent Decree).
+Vulcan's annual mining progress report for 2023 was transmitted to the IEPA and USEPA within 30 days of receipt (per paragraph 21 of the Consent Decree).

 DES PLAINES INFLOW TUNNEL (13-106-4F): The Corps' original plan to use the existing dewatering tunnels and distribution tunnels to convey water from the Des Plaines Tunnel to the reservoir was modelled and it was determined that a new direct connection to the reservoir would provide greater flood relief benefits to the Des Plaines Tunnel's service area.
-Construction of a new 20-foot diameter tunnel and associated gate shaft to convey and control flow from the Des Plaines Tunnel System to the McCook Reservoir began in 2016 and is scheduled to be completed early in 2022.
+Construction of a new 20-foot diameter tunnel and associated gate shaft to convey and control flow from the Des Plaines Tunnel System to the McCook Reservoir began in 2016 and was placed in operation in 2022.